lofigrammer/lofigrammer/markdowns/tweets.md

 tags: Node.js , Socket, GoogleMapsAPI, TwitterAPI
 ---

-With this app people can enter some location and see near tweets
+This app lets users enter a location to see nearby tweets.